marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

  ![](https://github.com/carolius/MORLAIF/blob/main/MORLAIF.png?raw=true)

 ### Preference modeling:
-1.	**Generating responses:** The target model produces pairs of responses for prompts.
-Three different approaches were tried:
+1.	**Generating responses:** A SFT model produces pairs of responses for prompts.
-   - Sampling from the target model.
-   - Using the hh-rlhf responses.
-   - Generating separate principle specific datasets for each principle.
 2.	**Rating by Feedback Model:** A feedback model evaluates which of these responses is better according to each individual principle.
-Tests were done using 5 principles and 14 principles.
+Most experiments used the 12 principles listed below.
-3.	**Training Preference Models:** These ratings are then used to train a separate preference model for each principle.
-The preference model can either be a full model or a Low Rank Adaptation (LoRA).
+3.	**Training Preference Models:** The ratings are used to train separate preference models (full models or LoRAs) for each principle.

 ### RL from AI feedback:

-4.	**MORL Scalarization Function:** Each preference model will assign a rating to a given output, these scores are then combined using a scalarization function.
-This function can be anything from a simple weighted sum to more complicated functions such as max-min or lexicographic priorities.
-A logistic regression on a human preference dataset is a starting point for weights.
+4.	**MORL Scalarization Function:** A MORL scalarization function combines the ratings from each preference model into a reward signal.
 5.	**PPO Training:** The combined score from the scalarization function acts as a reward signal, guiding the training of the target model using Proximal Policy Optimization (PPO).

 ## Current Setup: